folbricht/desync/README.md

 - Where the upstream command has chosen to optimize for storage efficiency (f/e, being able to use local files as "seeds", building temporary indexes into them), this command chooses to optimize for runtime performance (maintaining a local explicit chunk store, avoiding the need to reindex) at cost to storage efficiency.
 - Where the upstream command has chosen to take full advantage of Linux platform features, this client chooses to implement a minimum featureset and, while high-value platform-specific features (such as support for btrfs reflinks into a decompressed local chunk cache) might be added in the future, the ability to build without them on other platforms will be maintained.

-- Supporting the .catar archive format (whether or not packaged in a .caidx) is not presently a goal.
 - SHA512/256 is currently the only supported hash function.
 - Only chunk store using zstd compression are supported at this point.
 - Supports local stores as well as remote stores over SSH and HTTP
 - Drop-in replacement for casync on SSH servers when serving chunks read-only
+- Support for catar file (unpack) exists, but ignores XAttr, SELinux, ACLs and FCAPs that may be present

 ### Subcommands
-- extract     - build a blob from a caibx file
+- `extract`     - build a blob from an index file
-- verify      - verify the integrity of a local store
+- `verify`      - verify the integrity of a local store
-- list-chunks - list all chunk IDs contained in a caibx
+- `list-chunks` - list all chunk IDs contained in an index file
-- cache       - populate a cache from index files without writing to a blob
+- `cache`       - populate a cache from index files without writing to a blob
-- chop        - split a blob according to an existing caibx and store the chunks
+- `chop`        - split a blob according to an existing caibx and store the chunks in a local store
-- pull        - serve chunks using the casync protocol over stdin/stdout.
+- `pull`        - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
+- `untar`       - unpack a catar file

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify` command only supports one, local store.